Bishwasghimire-AA/mymarkdownexecrise/h4-ETAOIN.md

   * Adaptive-chosen-plaintext attack: A special case of chosen-plaintext attack with adaptive modifications.

 * Common cryptoanalytic attacks are kown-plaintext attacks and chosen-plaintext attacks.

 * Kerckhoffs's Assumption:

       Secrecy should reside entirely in the key.
       Assumes cryptanalysts have complete details of cryptographic algorithm and implementation.
       Emphasizes the importance of peer review for security evaluation.

+### Security of Algorithms

+*   Security depends on the difficulty/cost to break the algorithm.
+If the amount of data encrypted with a single key is less than the amount of data necessary to break the algorithm, then you're probably safe.

+*   Cryptography focuses on computationally secure (strong) algorithms.
+Algorithm is secure if it cannot be broken with available resources (current or future).

+*   You can measure the complexity of an attack in different ways:

+  * Data complexity: Amount of data needed for the attack.
+  * Processing complexity: Time needed for the attack (work factor).
+  * Storage requirements: Amount of memory needed for the attack.
+  * Complexity of an attack is the minimum of these factors.
+*  Good cryptosystems are designed to be infeasible to break with the computing power that is expected to evolve many years in the future.

+### STEGANOGRAPHY

+* Steganography is a method of concealing secret messages within innocuous messages.
+Historical methods include, invisible inks, pin punctures, differences in characters, grilles, etc.

+* Modern Steganography method includes hiding messages in graphic images by replacing least significant bit of each byte, where the image remains mostly unchanged.

+### SUBSTITUTION CIPHERS AND TRANSPOSITION CIPHERS

+* Subtitution Cipher replace each character in the plaintext with a corresponding character in the ciphertext.
+While in Transposition Ciphers plaintext remains the same, but the order of characters is shuffled.

+* Rotor machines are mechanical encryption devices introduced in the 1920s. eg. Enigma machine used by Germans in WWII.

+### SIMPLE XOR

+* Widely used in commercial software, particularly in MS-DOS and Macintosh environments.

+* XOR encryption is not secure, easily broken, even without computers.
+XOR might offer basic protection but is not sufficient against determined cryptanalysis.

+### ONE-TIME PADS

+* One-Time Pad is a special case of a threshold scheme which involves a large nonrepeating set of truly random key letters.
+Each key letter is used only once, and used pad pages or tape sections are destroyed.
+Receiver has an identical pad and decrypts each letter of the ciphertext.

+* Suitable for ultra-secure, low-bandwidth channels.
+* Messages encrypted with one-time pads remain secure indefinitely against supercomputers and advanced technology.

+* Perfectly secure if an eavesdropper can't access the one-time pad.
+Every plaintext message is equally possible, making cryptanalysis impossible.

+* Suitable for short messages; impractical for high-speed communication channels.

+### COMPUTER ALGORITHMS

+* Most common algorithms are,
+  * DES(Data Encryption Standard): Most popular computer encryption algorithm.
+It is a symmetric algorithm which uses the same key for encryption and decryption.
+  * RSA (Rivest, Shamir, and Adleman): Named after its creators, is a popular public-key algorithms used for encryption and digital signatures.
+  * DSA(Digital Signature Algorithm): Is also a public key algorithms which is used exclusively for digital signatures only.

+### LARGE NUMBERS

+* This part shows the probability of happening something, gathered from various sources.

 ## Summary of Prensentation Video by Disobey Youtube Channel